intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline/MLPipeline.md

-## Use BigDL with Spark ML pipeline ##
+## Use BigDL with Apache Spark ML pipeline ##

-BigDL provides `DLEstimator` and `DLClassifier` for users with Spark MLlib experience, which provides high level API for training a BigDL Model with the Spark ML `Estimator`/`Transfomer` pattern, thus Spark users can conveniently fit BigDL into Spark ML pipeline.
+BigDL provides `DLEstimator` and `DLClassifier` for users with Apache Spark MLlib experience, which provides high level API for training a BigDL Model with the Apache Spark `Estimator`/`Transfomer` pattern, thus users can conveniently fit BigDL into a ML pipeline.

 Currently only scala interface are implemented for `DLEstimator` and `DLClassifier`.
 Python support will be added soon.